 How to Use Your College's Career Center

-Colleges and universities have many great free and low-cost resources available to their students, but one of the most valuable is the career center.
-The career center is designed to help students receive the support and guidance they need to confidently find and apply to jobs and internships, figure out their career goals, and make professional connections.
-Majority of the resources offered in the career center are typically free, so we highly recommend taking advantage of them while you’re a student!
-Here’s a breakdown of some common resources a college’s career center offers.
+Colleges have many great free and low-cost resources available to students; one of the most valuable is the career center.
+The career center is designed to help students receive support and guidance to confidently find and apply to jobs and internships, explore their career goals, and make professional connections.
+A majority of the resources offered in the career center are typically free, so we highly recommend taking advantage of them while you’re a student!
+Here’s how to use your college’s career center.

 Many students using the career center for the first time may be unsure of what kinds of jobs interest them or what their long-term career goals are.
 That’s totally okay!
 Career centers typically help students explore these interests and goals by offering free or discounted personality and career assessments.
 These assessments help students identify their interests and goals, and point them in the direction of job opportunities that align with both.